Housing

 No. 6 | 2021

-Two weeks ago, on Wednesday, Donald Trump took to Twitter to tout his new Fair Housing Policy, proclaiming that people living out the “Suburban Lifestyle Dream” will “no longer be bothered or financially hurt by low-income housing built in their neighborhoods.”
+Two weeks ago, on a Wednesday, Donald Trump took to Twitter to tout his new “Fair Housing Policy,” proclaiming that people living out the “Suburban Lifestyle Dream” would “no longer be bothered or financially hurt by low-income housing built in their neighborhoods.”

-That same week, John Lewis died.
-And reminded us that there is nothing new about a housing policy that leans into structural racism to displace Black lives.
-His farewell editorial insisted that studying history would lay bare for us the wrenching existential struggle that is racism (or as Isabel Wilkerson recently named it outright, Caste stratification).
+And in his final words, he reminded us that there is nothing new about a housing policy that leans into structural racism to displace Black lives.
+His farewell editorial insisted that studying history would reveal the wrenching existential struggle at the heart of racism, or what Isabel Wilkerson has since named plainly as caste stratification.

 History